cap-security-cartel/report-generator/source/report.md

 ### Inconsistent amount calculation for initial mint

-## Description In the `MinterLogic._amountOutBeforeFee()` function, there's an inconsistency in how the output amount is calculated when minting the first tokens (i.e. `capSupply == 0`).
+**Description:** In the `MinterLogic._amountOutBeforeFee()` function, there's an inconsistency in how the output amount is calculated when minting the first tokens (i.e. `capSupply == 0`).
 The current implementation directly converts the input amount based on decimal differences rather than using the asset's value, which is inconsistent with how amounts are calculated for subsequent mints.

 ```solidity
 if (params.mint) {